-- D.11.10.1 A Black Flag will be shown at the designated location - D.11.10.2 The vehicle must pull into the Driver Change Area at the first opportunity - D.11.10.3 Driving Black Flag - a.
-May be shown for any reason such as aggressive driving, failing to obey signals, not yielding for passing, etc. - b.
+- D.12.10.1 A Black Flag will be shown at the designated location - D.12.10.2 The vehicle must pull into the Driver Change Area at the first opportunity - D.12.10.3 The amount of time spent in the Driver Change Area is at the discretion of the officials. - D.12.10.4 Driving Black Flag - a.
+May be shown for any reason such as aggressive driving, failing to obey signals, not yielding for passing, not driving within the designated course, etc. - b.
 Course officials will discuss the situation with the driver - c.
-The amount of time spent in the Driver Change Area is at the discretion of the officials. - d.
-The time spent in Black Flag or a time penalty may be included in the Endurance Run time. - e.
-If not possible to impose a penalty by a stop under a Black Flag, (not enough laps left), or during post event review, officials may add a time penalty
+The time spent in Black Flag or a time penalty may be included in the Endurance Run time. - d.
+If not possible to impose a penalty by a stop under a Black Flag, (not enough laps left), or during post event review, officials may impose a penalty D.14.2

-D.11.10.4 Mechanical Black Flag
+D.12.10.5 Mechanical Black Flag

 - a.
 May be shown for any reason to question the vehicle condition - b.
-Time spent off track is not included in the Endurance Run time. - D.11.10.5 Based on the inspection or discussion during a Black Flag period, the vehicle may not be allowed to continue the Endurance Run and will be scored DNF
+Time spent off track is not included in the Endurance Run time. - D.12.10.6 Based on the inspection or discussion during a Black Flag period, the vehicle may not be allowed to continue the Endurance Run and will be scored DNF

-D.11.11 Endurance Event - Passing
+D.12.11 Endurance Event - Passing

-- D.11.11.1 Passing during Endurance may only be done in the designated passing zones, under the control of the track officials. - D.11.11.2 Passing zones have two parallel lanes a slow lane for the vehicles that are being passed and a fast lane for vehicles that are making a pass. - D.11.11.3 When a pass is to be made: - a.
+D.12.11.1 Passing during Endurance may only be done in the designated passing zones, under the control of the track officials.

+- D.12.11.2 Passing zones have two parallel lanes a slow lane for the vehicles that are being passed and a fast lane for vehicles that are making a pass. - D.12.11.3 When a pass is to be made: - a.
 A slower leading vehicle will receive a Blue Flag - b.
 The slower vehicle must move into the slow lane and decelerate. - c.
 The following faster vehicle will continue in the fast lane and make the pass. - d.
-The vehicle that had been passed may reenter traffic only under the control of the passing zone exit flag. - D.11.11.4 Passing rules do not apply to vehicles that are passing disabled vehicles on the course or vehicles that have spun out and are not moving.
+The vehicle that had been passed may reenter traffic only under the control of the passing zone exit flag. - D.12.11.4 Passing rules do not apply to vehicles that are passing disabled vehicles on the course or vehicles that have spun out and are not moving.
 When passing a disabled or off track vehicle, slow down, drive cautiously and be aware of all the vehicles and track workers in the area.

-D.11.12 Endurance Penalties
+D.12.12 Endurance Penalties